jonnor/ESC-CNN-microcontroller/report/references.md

 Keras implementation of ResNeXt https://gist.github.com/mjdietzx/0cb95922aac14d446a6530f87b3a04ce

-ShuffleNet and MobileNets use grouped convolutions inside in each block ShuttleNet adds a channel shuffle to intermix information in different channels
+ShuffleNet use grouped convolutions inside in each block ShuttleNet adds a channel shuffle to intermix information in different channels

 ShuffleNet V2: Practical Guidelines for Efficient CNN Architecture Design